 Espen Aareskjold 19:52

 Yeah, no, no, but it really does.
 I think you have to look at the courses.
-Yes.
-To look at the total volume that you had coming up to the session, you have to figure out is there any illnesses upcoming, and you have to look at the days to come.
-But most of the time, I’m just saying, take a day off, enjoy it, you’re not gonna, you’re not going to get many of those into, like, reduce the, like the mental stress of not having done a workout.
-And a few, as you taught me, if you’re going to have a 5% increase during a half a year or year, how much better do you need to be in each workout?
+And you look at the total volume that you had coming up to the session, you have to figure out “is there any illnesses upcoming”, and you have to look at the days to come.
+But most of the time, I’m just saying, “take a day off, enjoy it”, you’re not gonna, you’re not going to get many of those and to, like, reduce the mental stress of not having done a workout.
+And if you – as you taught me, if you’re going to have a 5% increase during a half a year or year, how much better do you need to be in each workout?
 That’s not much.
-I think it’s, we don’t need to have a lot of those workouts.
-But if they have been settled, then it’s okay.
-It’s not, we have to look at the training program, the practice of activities, so the daily life, sleep, nutrition, are there any quarrels with their spouses, and they problems with children, etc, etc. Because you have the training stress, and then you also have the cognitive stress.
+I think it’s – we don’t need to have a lot of those workouts, but if they have been seldom, then it’s okay.
+It’s not, we have to look at the training program, the practice of activities, so the daily life, sleep, nutrition, are there any quarrels with their spouses, and any problems with children, etc, etc. Because you have the training stress, and then you also have the cognitive stress.
 And it’s the sum of those who creates the total stress.
-And if you are having a lot of bad things on your mouth, mind, something that you worry about, then you will go throughout the day and the night and everything to reduce yourself.
-So your batteries, maybe at 60%, then it’s maybe maybe it’s best thing is to go to and do something you like and forget about the training period, your friends, go see a movie, go to a pub or whatever.
+And if you are having a lot of bad things on your mind, something that you worry about, then you will go throughout the day and the night and everything to reduce yourself – so your batteries, maybe at 60% – then it’s maybe, maybe it’s best thing is to go to and do something you like and forget about the training.
+Be with our friends, go see a movie, go to a pub or whatever.

 Trevor Connor 21:35

 I think all this is a good segue into the next thing we want to talk about, which is that time between storms.
-And this is why I really liked this metaphor, because it’s really important to understand the importance of rest and recovery to be an effective athlete and to understand that, that is when the repair work happens, you don’t repair during a storm, you might be able to do some patch work, that part of the roof gets ripped up, you might be able to go out in the middle of the storm and put a tarp over it.
-But the real repair work happens in between.
-Yeah,
+And this is why I really liked this metaphor, because it’s really important to understand the importance of rest and recovery to be an effective athlete and to understand that, that is when the repair work happens.
+You don’t repair during a storm – you might be able to do some patch work, that part of the roof gets ripped up, you might be able to go out in the middle of the storm and put a tarp over it – but the real repair work happens in between.

 Rob Pickels 22:08